- Business Insurance

 Here's a breakdown of the key differences between the three policy types:

-- Workers' compensation insurance covers medical expenses, lost wages, and rehabilitation costs if an employee is injured or becomes ill at work.
-It's designed to protect employers and employees from the financial consequences of workplace injuries.
+- Workers' compensation insurance covers medical expenses, lost wages, and rehabilitation costs if an employee is injured or becomes ill on the job.
+It's designed to protect employers and employees from the financial impact of workplace injuries.

 - Group health insurance provides medical coverage for employees with illnesses and injuries that aren't work-related.
 It helps cover the cost of medical care, such as doctor visits, hospital stays, and prescription drugs, but it doesn't protect the business from liability claims.